The Importance of Accepting Influence

 Accept Your Partner’s Influence.

-This is such an important skill for all partners to acquire in the intimate relationship…as early as humanly possible.
+Accepting influence is an important skill for both partners to acquire in an intimate relationship…as early as humanly possible.

 Try making “accepting influence” part of how you roll as a couple.